 - Listed foreign jurisdictions-previously included loss or expense.
-If any portion of loss or expense of a foreign corporation (subject corporation) that's required to be included in the determination of federal taxable income per ORS 317.715 was already included in your Oregon taxable income, it won't be included again.
-Reduce the "Other addition" loss for the portion of the loss or expense that was previously included.
-Include a schedule with your return to explain how each amount is determined (ORS 317.715 and corresponding administrative rules). - Qualified research and development credit.
+If any portion of loss or expense of a foreign corporation (subject corporation) that's required to be included in the determination of federal taxable income per ORS 317.716 was already included in your Oregon taxable income, it won't be included again.
+Reduce the addition loss for the portion of the loss or expense that was previously included.
+Include a schedule with your return to explain how each amount is determined (ORS 317.716 and corresponding administrative rules). - Oregon Cultural Trust contributions.
+Add to income the amount deducted as a charitable contribution (ORS 315.675). - Oregon production investment fund.
+Add back the amount of contribution for which a tax credit certification is made that's included in net income from operations as a deduction (ORS 315.514). - Penalty interest on prepayment of loans.
+Add any amounts not already included in the computation of net income on the annual statement. - Qualified research and development credit.
 After you have calculated the credit, you must add the amount back to your Oregon taxable income. - Realized gains.
 Add realized gains on sales or exchanges of assets, including non-admitted assets that weren't included in net income from operations. - Renewable energy development contributions (auction).
-If you claimed a deduction for the amount you paid for your Oregon Renewable Energy Development tax credit, you'll have an Oregon addition for the amount of your deduction (ORS 315.326). - Trust for Cultural Development Account contributions.
-Add to income the amount deducted as a charitable contribution (ORS 315.675). - University venture development fund contributions.
+If you claimed a deduction for the amount you paid for your Oregon Renewable Energy Development tax credit, you'll have an Oregon addition for the amount of your deduction (ORS 315.326). - State income taxes (all jurisdictions).
+Per ORS 317.655 include only the amount of state income taxes (including Oregon minimum tax) included in the following amounts on the annual statement: - Life companies: Annual statement, included in "General expenses," page 11, exhibit 3, lines 3, 4, and 6, column 5. - P&C companies: Annual statement, included in "Underwriting and investment exhibit," page 11, lines 20.1 and 20.4. - University venture development fund contributions.
 Add to income the amount of contributions deducted in net income from operations and used to calculate the University Venture Fund Contribution credit taken on your Oregon return (ORS 315.521).